matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 ![Kubernetes](docker_img/kubernetes-service.png "Kubernetes")

-- Each pods are identified from ip address.
+- Each Pods are identified from ip address.
-- How to connect directly to pod?
+- How to connect directly to Pod?
-- Service looks at pod that maches it selector and automatically route traffic over to.
+- Service looks at Pod that matches it selector and **automatically route traffic over to**.

 **Scaling and Changing Deployments**